Rsz Img 1840

 Exploring the nine profiles of Arabic language learners to determine which form of Arabic will meet your personal needs and career objectives.

-Before answering and unpacking this loaded question, if you still do not understand with certainty the difference between the formal form of Arabic, commonly known as Modern Standard Arabic (MSA), and a dialect, or colloquial Arabic; I explained it in detail here.
+Before answering and unpacking this loaded question, if you still do not understand with certainty the difference between the formal form of Arabic, commonly known as Modern Standard Arabic (MSA), and a dialect, or colloquial Arabic; I explained it in detail in this [[LINK:what-are-the-different-types-of-arabic]]detailed breakdown of Arabic types[[/LINK]].

-Many learners of MSA or its regional dialects would start asking themselves at some point in their learning journey if they had made the right decision by going for one form of Arabic over the other, or whether they wasted their focus and energy by trying too soon to acquire both simultaneously.
+Many learners of MSA or its regional dialects find themselves asking a critical question at some point in their learning journey: Did I make the right decision by choosing one form of Arabic over the other?
+Or, have I wasted focus and energy by trying to acquire both simultaneously too soon?

-First of all, let us agree that making a decision, good or bad, is better than not making one at all.
-The fact that you took the first step and embarked on this awesome linguistic journey is a success in itself no matter how slow progress may seem.
+First, let us agree that making a decision, whether good or bad, is better than not making one at all.
+The fact that you took the first step and embarked on this awesome linguistic journey is a success in itself, no matter how slow progress may seem.

-Actually, that means you have now learned or gathered enough information to either doubt your earlier question or to completely reconsider it.
-And it is a part and parcel of your growth as a foreign language learner.
+Coming to the realization that you have picked the wrong language track is not a negative outcome.
+Actually, it means you have gathered enough information to either validate your earlier choice or completely reconsider it.
+This is part and parcel of your growth as a foreign language learner.
+It simply means that you did not make an fully informed decision back then, and now you have the chance to correct it.

 So, do you need to learn MSA or a dialect?
-The right choice will depend on the learner’s primary motivation, career and life plans and even the type of personality.
+The right choice will depend on the learner’s primary motivation, career and life plans, and even personality type.

-Evidently, it is a very nuanced topic and can take several pages to cover, but for the sake of time and brevity, I will try to keep it simple and straightforward.
-I can answer any questions in the comments section.
+Evidently, this is a nuanced topic that could take several pages to cover, but for the sake of time and brevity, I will keep it simple and straightforward.
+I can answer any specific questions in the comments section.

 1The heritage speaker